 All students receive information about Title IX, CUNY's Sexual Misconduct Policy and awareness and prevention of sexual misconduct (as defined in CUNY's Policy on Sexual Misconduct) during the boot camp held during the first week of class each August.
-The CUNY Graduate School of Public Health and Health Policy uses the Everfi Haven online training program to inform students about sexual assault, relationship violence, stalking, and sexual harassment (the online training platform will change in 2018).
+The CUNY Graduate School of Public Health and Health Policy uses the SPARC/Title IX online training program to inform students about sexual assault, relationship violence, stalking, and sexual harassment.